 investigation, some prestigious, mainstream U.S. corporations derive

-a substantial percentage of their income from marketing soft-core and
+a substantial percent of their income from marketing soft-core and hard-core

-hard-core pornography -- although the fact is generally disguised in
+pornography -- although the fact is generally disguised in profit reports.

 David Finkelhor, a criminologist at the University of New Hampshire has studied Internet-related crime.
 He reports, "There are new perils for kids, but no evidence that kids are on the whole more endangered today as a result of the Internet."